Movement-DAO/move-docs/src/pages/proposals/peace-000.md

 ## Risks

-- These processes rely on sound distribution of tokens and NFTs, as well as sound multisig Membership.
+- These processes rely on sound distribution of tokens and NFTs, as well as sound Multisig Membership.
-- Poor decision making, malicious behaviour, or bias from the multisig could prove disastrous.
+- Poor decision making, malicious behaviour, or bias from the Multisig could prove disastrous.
 Multisig Membership should expand over time.
 - This government process is more rigid than the DAO's current processes.
 Although this will improve transparancy, it may make the DAO less flexible in urgent situations.
 - The process has high thresholds, meaning only well-liked proposals will pass.
 - The process inherits risks of democracy.